Shady Lane Park and Importance of Bayous in Houston

 Playground Areas in Shady Lane Park

-There are marvelous areas for older kids as well as adults to play but the children’s playground built with the bayou-inspired theme is what particularly drew my interest.
+There are marvelous areas for older kids as well as adults to play, but the children’s playground built with the bayou-inspired theme is what particularly drew my interest.
 Slides and climbing equipment suddenly took on an entirely different look with concrete fashioned hollow logs and animals seeming to be peeking out at one.
-The artistry in creating this playground is amazing!
+The artistry in creating this playground is fantastic!

-There is an area that is used as an outdoor classroom.
-A concrete fashioned flat bottomed boat is situated in the setting of a wetland garden.
-Felled logs can also be used as seats.
+There is an area that is an outdoor classroom.
+A concrete fashioned flat bottomed boat is in the setting of a wetland garden.
+Felled logs serve as seats.

 There are hiking and biking trails as well as soccer fields in Shady Lane Park.
-Normally my husband and I like to do some hiking in parks—especially in new found ones for us—but it was one of those truly cold days in Houston.
+Usually, my husband and I like to do some hiking in parks—especially in newly found ones for us—but it was one of those icy days in Houston.
 We even retreated to our car to eat our picnic lunch if that tells you something!
 At least we got an overview of what this park has to offer visitors.
 It is a beauty that informs people as well as entertaining them.
-I will leave you with one more photo and simply encourage you to visit this Houston park if you ever get the chance.
+I will leave you with one more photo and encourage you to visit this Houston park if you ever get the chance.